 huc | One or more eight-digit hydrologic units, delimited by semicolons. | Hydrologic unit codes identify surface watersheds.
 The lists and maps of hydrologic units are available from USGS. |

-sampleMedia | One or more case-sensitive sample media, separated by semicolons. (see domain service for available sample media) | Sample media are broad general classes, and may be subdivided in the retrieved data.
+sampleMedia | One or more case-sensitive sample media, separated by semicolons. | Sample media are broad general classes, and may be subdivided in the retrieved data.
 Examine the data elements ActivityMediaName, ActivityMediaSubdivisionName, and ResultSampleFractionText for more detailed information. |

-characteristicType | One or more case-sensitive characteristic types (groupings) separated by semicolons. (see domain service for available characteristic types) | These groups will be expanded as part of the ongoing collaboration between USGS and USEPA. |
+characteristicType | One or more case-sensitive characteristic types (groupings) separated by semicolons. | These groups will be expanded as part of the ongoing collaboration between USGS and USEPA. |

-characteristicName | One or more case-sensitive characteristic names, separated by semicolons. (see domain service for available characteristic names) | Characteristic names identify different types of environmental measurements.
+characteristicName | One or more case-sensitive characteristic names, separated by semicolons. | Characteristic names identify different types of environmental measurements.
 The names are derived from the USEPA Substance Registry System (SRS).
 USGS uses parameter codes for the same purpose and has associated most parameters to SRS names. |

 pCode | One or more five-digit USGS parameter codes, separated by semicolons. | |